We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 - Heavy cream.
 Use full-fat coconut milk in a 1:1 ratio.

-Keeping a food diary may be a good way to identify if milk is causing or worsening your reflux symptoms.
+Keeping a food diary may be a good way to determine if milk is causing or worsening your reflux symptoms.
 If you see a link, try eliminating foods that contain dairy (cheese, yogurt, butter, milk, and milk byproducts) from your diet to see if your reflux improves.
 Meeting with a dietitian can also help you with diet changes or dairy elimination.

 See your doctor if your acid reflux happens more than twice a week over an extended period.
 If changing your diet doesn’t work, ask your doctor about treatment options.
 They can work with you to determine the best treatment plan for you.